jordanbigel/MagicalRecord-tvOS/README.md

 # MagicalRecord-tvOS
-A hacked version of MagicalRecord 3.0 for iOS
+A hacked version of MagicalRecord 3.0 for tvOS

 Simply drag this into your project and import the header like this: